Haworthiopsis limifolia var. striata (Pilbeam) Breuer

 Haworthiopsis limifolia var. striata, formerly known as Haworthia limifolia var. striata, is a succulent plant that forms compact stemless rosettes of green to brownish-green leaves with white undulate transverse ridges on both surfaces.
 It is similar to Haworthiopsis limifolia var. limifolia with all the deep grooves and ridges.
 Still, the ridges in this form are highlighted with a whitish coloring, making it one of the most ornamental of all the Haworthias.
 The rosette grows up to 4 inches (10 cm) in diameter.
-Flowers are white with greenish veins and appear on a up to 14 inches (35 cm) tall inflorescence.
+Flowers are white with greenish veins and appear on slender, up to 14 inches (35 cm) tall inflorescence in spring and summer.

 How to Grow and Care

 Haworthias are not considered difficult houseplants to grow.
-If you can keep a pot of Aloe alive on a windowsill, chances are you can do the same with a dish of Haworthia.
+If you can keep a pot of Aloe alive on a windowsill, you can do the same with a dish of Haworthia.
 As with all succulents, the most dangerous situation is too much water.
 They should never be allowed to sit in water under any circumstances.
 At the same time, these little decorative plants can be grown in interesting containers such as teacups and even miniature baby shoes.
-If you're given a Haworthia in such a container, make sure the container had adequate drainage.
+If you're given a Haworthia in such a container, ensure the container has adequate drainage.
 If it doesn't, it might be a good idea to pop the plant out of its container and add a layer of gravel to the bottom to reduce the soil's wicking action above.
 Finally, look out for sunburned spots on your plants.

 Haworthias are small, usually between 3 and 5 inches (7.5 cm and 12.5 cm) in height, and relatively slow-growing.
 Therefore, they are often grown in small clusters in wide, shallow dishes.
 Over time, clusters will naturally enlarge as the mother plant sends off small plantlets.